Contributor: Meghan Vestal. Lesson ID: 12115

 Clothing was no different.
 The early Native Americans made their clothing from animal skins.

-When you are ready, move on to the Got It? section to continue comparing American life then and now.
+When you are ready, move to the Got It? section to continue comparing American life then and now.